francoatmega/parsing-vulnerabilies-pocs/js/prototype-pollution-rce/README.md

 For this PoC works some preconditions are needed:

-* A prototype pollution vulnerability (In this PoC we are the vulnerable version of lodash 4.17 and above)
+* A prototype pollution vulnerability (In this PoC we are the vulnerable version of lodash 4.17 and above [CVE-2018-3721])
 * A user controlled input to exploit the vulnerability (In this PoC the route PUT /users/:id)
 * A gadget to achive RCE (In this case the endpoint POST /resise using execSync)